death7654/NES-Emulator-Rust/README.md

-# NES-Emulator-Java
+# NES-Emulator-Rust
-A Nes Emulator made in Java
+A Nes Emulator made in Rust